HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   )
 }}

-We can see that roughly 12% of the pages on both desktop and mobile use the figure element, however only roughly 1% use figcaption to add a description.
+We can see that roughly 12% of the pages on both desktop and mobile use the `<figure>` element, however only roughly 1% use `<figcaption>` to add a description.

 ## Videos

+If "a picture is worth a thousand words," a minute of 30fps video must be worth 1.8 million!

 Video is one of the most powerful ways to engage with an audience today, however adding video to a site is no small undertaking.
-There are multiple video formats available with different codec support, as well as different aspect ratios and orientations, but the impact of video cannot be overstated.
-As Fred R. Barnard once stated, "One look is worth a thousand words", today, we can state that "A minute of video is worth 1.8 million words".
+There are a maze of formats and codecs to navigate, and myriad implementation details to consider.
+But the impact of video – both the visual impact, and the performance impact – cannot be overstated.

 ### The `<video>` element